wbor-fm/.github/profile/README.md

 #### Module Docstrings

 Each Python module (file) should begin with a docstring.
+Keep them concise: a 2-3 sentence summary is enough to describe what the module does at high level.
+Module docstrings should focus on explaining the purpose of the module itself, not the internal workings of functions imported from other modules (avoid repeating detailed explanations that are already covered elsewhere).

+If more detailed explanations are needed, put them in a separate documentation file or reference external docs.

-For a single author, this would include:
+For a single author, a docstring might look like:

 ```python
 """